 Lea Pool directed and co-wrote the script.
 She was born in Switzerland and many of her films seem to have Swiss backing or characterization.
 Many of her films have won international awards, such as "Emporte-Moi," "Le demoiselle savage," "La Passion d'Agustine" and "Lost and Delerious," none of which I have yet seen.
 One I saw was in English, "The Blue Butterfly" which also won awards.
 I have already reserved a few of her films.

-Gil Courtemanche, co-wrote from his novel, had been a journalist and television host--Investigated the Rwanda genocide and wrote ""Un dimanche a la piscine a Kigali" which won the French version of Canada reads and was also turned into a movie.
+Gil Courtemanche, co-wrote from his novel, had been a journalist and television host.
+He investigated the Rwanda genocide and wrote ""Un dimanche a la piscine a Kigali" which won the French version of Canada Reads and was also turned into a movie.
 Died in 2011 after this movie.

 The title refers to some piano music that the protagonist was playing.
 I recognized two tunes form Bach that I enjoy.